24 Essential Black-Owned Restaurants in NYC You Need to Try

 Pig & Butter

 After starting her culinary career at Superfine in DUMBO (and putting her MA in psychology to good use as a practicing psychotherapist for years), the concept of owner-chef Sherry Grimes’ first NYC brick-and-mortar restaurant is all about breakfast-inspired dishes.
-Whether it’s throughout the workweek or for Sunday brunch, Pig & Butter’s menu includes classics like fried chicken and waffles, in addition to specialties like The Conductor, which is Chinese fried chicken on cornbread with candied bacon, a fried egg, and buttery maple syrup.
-And the Thai basil jalapeño pepper lemonade is a refreshing, yet spicy, drink pairing especially perfect for summer.
+Whether it’s throughout the work week or for Sunday brunch, go for dishes like the Pastrami Smoked Salmon Omelette, Creme Anglaise French Toast, Mexican Chorizo Scramble, PB & J Waffles, and the signature P&B BEC.
+And now that restaurant recently just got their liquor license, check out their unlimited mimosa, Bloody Mary and sangria brunch Friday to Sunday.

 Queens Bully takes the zeal of American barbecue and blends it with global flavors.
 Chef Melvin “Boots” Johnson, (also the 2018 champion of the Food Network's Chopped), opened the gastropub in 2017 and has been showcasing the cultural diversity of its home borough since.
-The menu offers popular game-day starters like loaded fries and a large variety of wings that also come in the vegan-friendly option of cauliflower.
+The menu offers popular game-day starters like Loaded Fries and a large variety of wings that also come in the vegan-friendly option of cauliflower.
 A large brunch menu, taco Tuesdays, and an entire section dedicated to smoked meat sandwiches is also available.
-You also may want to peep the Insta-worthy creamy cheddar mac that comes with the option to add on shrimp, brisket, or smoked jackfruit.
+You also may want to peep the Insta-worthy Creamy Cheddar Mac N’ Cheese that comes with the option to add ons like Buffalo Shrimp, Bacon Lardons, and Smoked Jackfruit.

 Ras Plant Based

 Ras Plant Based is a Crown Heights eatery serving up plant-based Ethiopian dishes with NYC flair.
 This Kosher certified culinary experience fuses the modern vibes of Brooklyn with the ancient cuisines that owners Romeo and Milka Regalli watched their grandparents make.
-Popular starters include the flakey sambusa or the mashed avocado with crispy injera chips.
-And for mains, go for the piassa or mercado platters—all of which include a range of Ethiopian veggie classics that can be mixed and matched depending on preference.
-Choose from signature cocktails like a ginger guava lemonade or the Milka Minajj (fig vodka, mezcal, black cherry Juice).
+Popular starters include the flakey Sambusa or the Mashed Avocado with crispy Injera Chips.
+And for mains, go for the Piassa or Mercato platters—all of which include a range of Ethiopian veggie classics that can be mixed and matched depending on preference.
+Choose from signature cocktails like a Ginger Guava Lemonade with fresh ginger or the Milka Minajj (fig vodka, mezcal, black cherry Juice).

 Urban Vegan Kitchen

-Urban Vegan Kitchen takes any of your reservations about vegan cooking and tosses them out the window.
-Opened in 2016 by Pamela Elizabeth (also of Blossom) with a focus on southern-inspired recipes, UVK has everything from buffalo seitan wings to their popular ‘Chick-un’ waffles, made with southern fried seitan and paired with sauteed garlic kale, crispy Belgian waffle, and maple mustard aioli.
-The restaurant also offers their own take on classic cocktails to have your best summer ever, like the UVK Cosmo (vodka, orange liqueur, lemon, hibiscus) and the UVK Strong Island (tequila, rum, vodka, gin, triple sec, ginger beer).
+Opened in 2016 by Pamela Elizabeth (also of Blossom) with a focus on Southern-inspired vegan and vegetarian recipes, Urban Vegan Kitchen has everything from Chick-Un Waffles and Chorizo Empanadas to a Classic BLT with tempeh bacon, and zesty aioli.
+The restaurant also offers their own take on classic cocktails like the UVK Cosmo (vodka, orange liqueur, lemon, hibiscus) and the UVK Strong Island (tequila, rum, vodka, gin, triple sec, ginger beer).
 In addition, customers can make a donation through the website for a special partnership with Support & Feed, an organization providing nourish plant-based meals for those in need and living within marginalized communities.

 Vibes Bar and Cafe

-At Vibes Bar and Cafe, a Jamacian-American restaurant on Liberty Avenue, their motto is "good food, good music, good people, and good times.”
-From an all-day breakfast menu and seafood dinners, to their signature turkey wing dinner, Vibes is a popular destination for comfort food in Queens.
-Items include macaroni and cheese, garlicky mashed potatoes, grilled prime rib, lobster pasta, and more.
-For the adventurous, the top-selling Jack Daniel and Hennessy-flavored chicken wings are also a must try.
+At Vibes Bar and Cafe, a Jamaican-American restaurant on Liberty Avenue, their motto is "good food, good music, good people, and good times.”
+From an all-day breakfast menu and seafood dinners, to their signature Turkey Wing Dinner, the eatery is a popular destination for comfort food in Queens.
+Items include Macaroni and Cheese, Garlicky Mashed Potatoes, Grilled Prime Rib, Lobster Pasta, and more.
+For the adventurous, the top-selling Jack Daniel and Hennessy-Flavored Wings are also a must try.